 For 150 years, Jewish Family & Children’s Service (JF&CS) has focused on a singular, powerful goal – to improve people’s lives.
 Guided by Jewish values, JF&CS cares for people at all stages of life who seek support, guidance, and a purposeful, independent life.
 We focus on serving particularly vulnerable populations including children and adults with disabilities or mental illness, new mothers and their infants, older adults living with chronic conditions, and people experiencing financial crisis, hunger, or domestic abuse.

 Over the past decade, JF&CS has tripled in size to meet the growing need for our programs.
 Our staff of 550 employees and 2,200 active volunteers now serves more than 14,000 people each year throughout eastern and central MA.
 While continuing to provide personalized, “high-touch” services, JF&CS is increasingly committed to data-driven outcomes assessment to measure program impact and support continuous improvement.

-Jewish Family & Children’s Service cares for individuals and families by providing exceptional human service and health care programs, guided by Jewish traditions of social responsibility, compassion, and respect for all members of the community.
+Jewish Family & Children’s Service cares for individuals and families by providing exceptional human service programs, guided by Jewish traditions of social responsibility, compassion, and respect for all members of the community.

 JF&CS is a leading provider of comprehensive human services, delivering personalized and integrated care that improves people’s lives.